saegl5/check_student_loans_ios/README.md

 Under Product, choose a Destination (e.g., iPhone 7 or a user's own iPhone device), and click Run.<p>

-The native app's latest version is 2.7.3.
-Known to work on macOS Catalina 10.15, in Xcode 11.1, using Swift 4.2.
-At the time of writing, Swift 5.1 is the latest version.
+Known to work in Xcode 11.1 using Swift 4.2

 ## Usage